Friday

 Herbal Treatment for a Bee Sting

 So, you've planted all those herbs designed to attract butterflies and provide you with spicy food and wonderful fragrances all summer.
 Suddenly, you discover a small problem.
-The plants you're worrying over and nurturing - literally on bended knee, are also attracting bees and all manner of stinging pests.
+The plants you're worrying over and nurturing - literally on bended knee -- are also attracting bees and all manner of stinging pests.

-If you aren't sure whether or not you're allergic to bee stings, watch for these symptoms and get emergency help right away if you start experiencing them.
+First, if you aren't sure whether or not you're allergic to bee stings, watch for these symptoms and get emergency help right away if you start experiencing them.

 • Shortness of breath or difficulty breathing